 Stock Exchanges.
-Company Secretary responsibility statement under Corporate Governance
+Company Secretary responsibility statement under Corporate Governance Compliances- Submitted

-22. The corporate governance report shall also disclose the extent to which the discretionary requirements as specified in Part E of Schedule II have been adopted.
+22. The corporate governance report shall also disclose the extent to which the discretionary requirements as specified in Part E of Schedule II have been adopted. - Yes, as applicable.